SophonAlpha/Udacity-FEND-Project-Natural-Language-Processing/readme.md

 This will start the Node.js server and automatically open the application in your web browser.

-## Appendix - Deploying the application on AWS Elastic Beanstalk

 ## Appendix - Impact of webpack modes `development` vs `production`

 With the webpack `mode: 'production'` setting the number and size of the application files will be